mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ### <a id="topic833"></a>Prerequisites

 Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources.
-Greenplum Database also uses cgroups to manage memory for resource groups for external components.
-With cgroups, Greenplum isolates the CPU and external component memory usage of your Greenplum processes from other processes on the node.
-This allows Greenplum to support CPU and external component memory usage restrictions on a per-resource-group basis.

 There are two versions of cgroups: cgroup v1 and cgroup v2, which differ in the virtual file hierarchy implemented by v2.
 Greenplum Database uses cgroup v2 by default.
 For detailed information about cgroups, refer to the Control Groups documentation for your Linux distribution.

+Cgroups v2 has been supported since version 4.5 of the Linux kernel.
+The default kernel 4.18 of RHEL Linux 8 supports cgoups v2, but the default is still v1.

 Verify what version of cgroup is configured in your environment by checking what filesystem is mounted by default during system boot: